SPECIALIST ORAL PATHOLOGY DIAGNOSIS AND TREATMENT IN SYDNEY

-Specialist diagnosis and management of oral, jaw, and facial lesions by a qualified Oral & Maxillofacial Surgeon.
+Specialist oral pathology diagnosis and management of mouth lumps, lip lesions, jaw lesions, and facial pathology by Dr. Kristian van Mourik, a qualified Oral and Maxillofacial Surgeon in Sydney.

 Accurate diagnosis is the first step toward effective treatment.
 Oral pathology involves identifying and managing conditions that affect the mouth, face, and jaws from infections and benign growths to complex or cancerous lesions.

-Dr Kristian van Mourik, a Sydney-based Oral & Maxillofacial Surgeon with dual medical and dental qualifications, provides comprehensive assessment, biopsy, and surgical care for oral lesions.
-Each diagnosis is supported by advanced imaging and evidence-based treatment planning to ensure clarity, precision, and peace of mind.
+Dr. Kristian van Mourik is a Sydney-based oral pathology specialist and Oral and Maxillofacial Surgeon with dual medical and dental qualifications.
+He provides comprehensive assessment, biopsy, and surgical treatment for oral lesions, mouth lumps, lip lesions, jaw lesions, and oral cancer.
+Each diagnosis is supported by advanced imaging and evidence-based treatment planning.

 Squamous cell carcinoma of the tongue